Automatic Bank Payments: Watch Out for Errors

 An automatic debit payment is when you give permission to a company, like a merchant or lender, to directly take payments out of your bank account on a recurring basis.

-If your bank makes an error in dealing with your automatic debit payments, you might face problems.
+If your bank makes an error in dealing with your automatic debit payments, you might face problems such as the following:

-Your bank pays late.
-If your bank doesn't make automatic mortgage payments on time, it will be you who suffers the consequences: late fees and a blemish on your credit report.
+• Your bank pays late.
+If your bank doesn't make automatic mortgage payments on time, you could suffer the consequences, such as late fees and a blemish on your credit reports.

-Your bank doesn't make payments.
-And what if payments aren't made at all?
+• Your bank doesn't make payments.
+What if payments aren't made at all?
 One man whose life insurance premium was deducted monthly from his checking account had no idea that the bank, due to a systems error, had stopped making payments.
 The policy lapsed, but the family didn't find out until the man died.

-Your bank makes payments that you want to stop.
-You might also find yourself facing the opposite problem: You want the bank to stop deducting a payment from your account, but every time you open your bank statement, there it is again.
+• Your bank makes payments that you want to stop.
+You might also find yourself facing the opposite problem: You want the bank to stop deducting a payment from your account, but every time you check your bank statement, there it is again.

-Contact your bank to stop automatic debits.
+• Contact your bank to stop automatic debits.
 If you're having trouble stopping an automatic debit, the fastest way to get results is to contact your bank, not the business that's receiving payments.
 Under federal law, you must call or write your financial institution requesting a "stop" at least three business days before the scheduled debit.
 If you make an oral request, the bank may require you to confirm it in writing within 14 business days of your call.
+(12 C.F.R. § 1005.10 (2024).)

-Notify your bank of unauthorized debts.
+• Notify your bank of unauthorized debts.
 If you receive a statement that includes an unauthorized debit, notify the bank within 60 days.
 Once you report the error, the bank must investigate within ten business days, then report the results to you within three business days after that.
 If the bank finds an error, it must correct it right away.
 If the bank needs more time to investigate, it must provisionally credit your account while it takes up to 45 more days to look into the matter.
+(12 C.F.R. § 1005.11 (2024).)

-Check your bank agreement if the bank pays late.
-If you've been hit with late fees because the bank was tardy, don't just pay up.
+• Check your bank agreement if the bank pays late.
+If you've been hit with late fees because the bank was late in paying, don't just pay up.
 Check your deposit agreement to see whether the bank is liable for the late payment fees.

 Protect Your Credit

-This should resolve the situation, but if it doesn't, you can ask the bank to provide correct information to the credit bureau.
-If all else fails, you have the right to add a brief statement to your credit file explaining that the bank missed the payment or made it late.
+Taking these steps should resolve the situation, but if it doesn't, you can ask the bank to provide correct information to the credit bureaus.
+If all else fails, you have the right to add a brief statement to your credit files explaining that the bank missed the payment or made it late.

 Credit Repair, by and (Nolo), is a comprehensive guide to repairing your credit and includes sample letters and forms.